Cardinal virtues: Four cardinal virtues

+Gallery, depiction of the cardinal virtues in 9th-century Europe

+An early European representation of the cardinal virtues from 845 AD is found in the Vivian Bible, Paris.

 Antiquity

-The four cardinal virtues appeared as a group (sometimes included in larger lists) long before they were later given this title.
+The four cardinal virtues appeared as a group (sometimes included in larger lists) long before they were given this title.

 Hellenistic philosophy

-Plato identified the four cardinal virtues with the classes of the city described in The Republic, and with the faculties of man.
-Plato narrates a discussion of the character of a good city where the following is agreed upon.
+Plato associated the four cardinal virtues with the social classes of the ideal city described in The Republic, and with the faculties of humanity.
+Plato narrates a discussion of the character of a good city where the following is agreed upon:

-Temperance was common to all classes, but primarily associated with the producing classes, the farmers and craftsmen, and with the animal appetites, to whom no special virtue was assigned.
-Fortitude was assigned to the warrior class and to the spirited element in man.
-Prudence was assigned to the rulers and to reason.
-Justice stands outside the class system and divisions of man, and rules the proper relationship among the three of them.
+Temperance was most closely associated with the producing classes, the farmers and craftsmen, to moderate their animal appetites.
+Fortitude was assigned to the warrior class, to strengthen their fighting spirit.
+Prudence was assigned to the rulers, to guide their reason.
+Justice stood above these three to properly regulate the relations among them.

 Plato sometimes lists holiness (hosiotes, eusebeia, aidos) amongst the cardinal virtues.
 He especially associates holiness with justice, but leaves their precise relationship unexplained.

 In Aristotle's Rhetoric, we read: